What are Torchflowers in Minecraft?

 Come look at the pretty flowers.

-Minecraft is a massive game with a slew of content, and each new update adds more for players to enjoy and discover in the enormous sandbox world, including the Torchflower, a new flower addition coming in the Trails & Tales update.
+Minecraft is a massive game with a slew of content.
+Each new update for the game adds more for players to enjoy and discover in the enormous sandbox world, including the Torchflower, a new flower addition coming in the Trails & Tales update.
 This new flower has some important uses, including helping breed the new Sniffer mob, so players will likely want to know all they can about this new addition and how to get them.
 This guide will go over everything we know about the Torchflower, including how to find them and what they can do.

 Related: The 10 best realistic Minecraft texture packs